flotuem/flotuem.github.io/_pages/about.md

 For more information
 ------
-If you’d like to cooperate, feel free to contact me at any time.
+If you’d like to cooperate, feel free to contact us at any time.
 Together, we could enjoy doing science.